Minneapolis approves "historic" $27 million settlement with George Floyd's family

 "Our family suffered an irreplaceable loss May 25 when George's life was senselessly taken by a Minneapolis police officer," Bridgett Floyd said.
 "While we will never get our beloved George back, we will continue to work tirelessly to make this world a better, and safer, place for all."

 The lawsuit also said the city allowed for a culture of excessive force and racism to proliferate within the police department.
-In a statement Friday, lawyers representing Floyd's family members said they are encouraged that the Minneapolis police department has undergone substantial reforms.
+Speaking Friday, lawyers representing Floyd's family members said they are encouraged that the Minneapolis police department has undergone substantial reforms, but will push for more change.

 Lawyer Antonio Romanucci said the family hopes more reforms will be implemented at the police department, including a panel to review all use of force incidents, a quality assurance unit to ensure reforms are adhered to, and an early intervention system that will rely on analytics to identify problem officers.
 He said the settlement should be a "wake-up call" for police departments across the country to swiftly take up reforms to prevent needless death and serious injury.